Sieben Steinhäuser: History

-The Sieben Steinhäuser gravesite was established during the third millennium BC during the neolithic funnelbeaker period by the first settled farmers.
+The Sieben Steinhäuser gravesite was established during the third millennium BC during the Neolithic funnelbeaker period by the first settled farmers.
 The large gravesite, Grave D, shows similarities to French gravesites, the other four are like those of the Elbe-Weser Triangle.

-Although they are traditionally called the Sieben Steinhäusern ("seven stone houses") there are actually only five graves.
-Because an old illustration from 1744 still shows only five graves, it is assumed today, that the number seven is being used in the figurative sense for a larger number, as in the German expression sieben Sachen ("seven things") which means 'everything'.
+Although they are traditionally called the Sieben Steinhäuser ("seven stone houses") there are actually only five graves.
+Because an old illustration from 1744 still shows only five graves, it is assumed today that the number seven is being used in the figurative sense for a larger number, as in the German expression Siebensachen ("seven things") which means 'everything'.
 The first written record of the graves was made in 1720 by an academic.

 On 24 July 1835 the gravesite was placed under conservation protection by the Amtsvogtei of Fallingbostel.

 The regional author, August Freudenthal, contributed to their fame in the 19th century.
 Even then it was a popular tourist destination.